themotleycoder/homepage/markdown/The Double-Edged Sword of AI in Software Development.md

 Imagine a scenario where, instead of purchasing expensive AI tools, a company invests in:

-* Upskilling programs: Providing developers with training on advanced programming concepts, architectural design, and AI fundamentals.5
+* Upskilling programs: Providing developers with training on advanced programming concepts, architectural design, and AI fundamentals.
-* Mentorship initiatives: Pairing junior developers with experienced mentors who can guide them, answer their questions, and foster a deeper understanding of software development principles.6
+* Mentorship initiatives: Pairing junior developers with experienced mentors who can guide them, answer their questions, and foster a deeper understanding of software development principles.
 * Knowledge-sharing platforms: Creating internal communities where developers can share their knowledge, collaborate on projects, and learn from each other's experiences.

-By investing in developers, companies can cultivate a workforce that is not only proficient in using AI tools but also possesses the critical thinking, problem-solving, and creativity needed to build truly innovative and robust software solutions.7
+By investing in developers, companies can cultivate a workforce that is not only proficient in using AI tools but also possesses the critical thinking, problem-solving, and creativity needed to build truly innovative and robust software solutions.

 ## **The Loop of Wasted Time**